ThalesGroup/gokube/README.md

 * 1 node stopped.
 ```

-We can start gokube running the following command:
+We can start gokube with the following command:
 ```shell
 $ gokube start
 Using environment variable MINIKUBE_MEMORY=12288